-1Notice that the term "cluster computing" usually refers to short-distance only.
+&lt;sup>1Notice that the term "cluster computing" usually refers to short-distance only.
 Long-distance coupling should be called "grid computing" in preference.
 As known from the scientific literature, grid computing requires different concepts and methods in general.
 Only for the sake of simplicity, we use "cluster" and "grid" interchangeably.

-- 6.1.
-Avoiding Inappropriate Clustermanager Types for Medium and Long-Distance Replication - 1.
-Failover (triggered either manually or automatically) - 2.
-Handover (triggered manually2)
+- 1. Failover (triggered either manually or automatically) - 2.
+Handover (triggered manually)